MickL/ngx-dragscroll/README.md

 # ngx-dragscroll
-Angular directive to scroll on drag / mousedown
+Angular directive to scroll on drag / mousedown.
+High performance since it does not trigger Angular's change detection at all.

 Requires at least Angular 5+ (RxJS 5.5+)